Inga Nielsen: Career

 Throughout the 1990s, Nielsen continued to assume new roles that required more from her musically and dramatically.
 The role of Strauss's Salome, which she first performed at the Zurich Opera in 1993, became one of her signature roles.
 She recorded it for Chandos in 1999.
 Opera News said that this recording "preserves her singular combination of youthful, silvery timbre and visceral dramatic power".
 Other important successes during the 1990s and afterwards included Ursula in Peter Sellars's Covent Garden staging of Hindemith's Mathis der Maler (1995); Agathe in Weber's Der Freischütz at Zurich (1999); Jenny in Weill's Aufstieg und Fall der Stadt Mahagonny in Hamburg (2000); the Woman in Schoenberg's Erwartung in Cincinnati and London (2001–02); and the Empress in Die Frau ohne Schatten in Los Angeles (2004).

 In her home country Nielsen was awarded the Tagea Brandt Rejselegat in 1984 and appointed Knight of Dannebrog by Queen Margrethe II of Denmark in 1992.
 She was particularly admired in Denmark for two outdoor concerts in Copenhagen with Plácido Domingo in 1993 and sang at the opening ceremony for Copenhagen's Storebaelt Bridge in 1998.
-She taught as a guest professor at the Royal Academy of Music in Aarhus and gave masterclasses at numerous conservatories and institutions internationally.
+She taught as a guest professor of voice at the Royal Academy of Music in Aarhus and gave masterclasses at numerous conservatories and institutions internationally.
 Her farewell concert celebrating her 35 years in the profession took place in 2006 at the Tivoli Gardens but she was scheduled to return to the opera stage in early 2008 in Elektra by Richard Strauss in Venice and Die Frau ohne Schatten at the Deutsche Oper am Rhein at the time of her death.